IntelLabs/Hardware-Aware-Automated-Machine-Learning/SQFT/README.md

 python utils/quantization.py --base_model_path ${sparse_base_model_path} --output_dir ${quantized_sparse_base_model_path}
 ```

-You can also skip the quantization step and adopt our released quantized models (find them in Sparse-and-Quantized Model of [this Table](#released-foundation-models-)).
+You can also skip the quantization step and adopt our released quantized models (find them in the *Sparse-and-Quantized Model* column of [this Table](#released-foundation-models-)).

 #### :hammer_and_wrench: SQFT